taihen/base-image/README.md

 This repository builds, updates, and secures a multi-arch (`x86_64` + `arm64`) distroless `glibc` Docker base image.
 The image is published to GitHub Container Registry (GHCR) at `ghcr.io/taihen/base-image`.

+Images are available with both the `latest` tag and version tags (e.g., `v2024.01.15`) for reproducible builds.

 This project has been configured to use the Chainguard `apko` toolchain, which is the best-in-class method for building minimal, secure, and reproducible container images.

 ## Build Process